Last updated 08/24/2011, dg

 (5/14/03) Tom Arnold points out that the datasheet is finally available for the WTS701, along with a live demo (you type in text, get back audio output) From the description, it sounds like it stores speech (using the ISD technology) on chip, concatenating to form the output.
 (See their FAQ on the page above.)
 Surface mount package.
 SPI interface.

 You could also port open-source speech synthesizers to a microcontroller/DSP platform.
-Not trivial--you'll need on the order of 5-10 MIPS of 16-bit wide processing (with MAC), and the digital-to-analog output along with at least 32-64 kB of program space plus some RAM.
-Probably not very economical given the options above, but very educational if you are into that sort of thing.
+This is getting easier all the time--you'll need on the order of 5-10 MIPS of 16-bit wide processing (with MAC), and the digital-to-analog output along with at least 32-64 kB of program space plus some RAM.
+(That sentence used to start “This is non-trivial...”, but we have some amazing options these days for microcontrollers—plenty of RAM, 16-32 bit architectures, and high enough clock rates and/or DSP-friendly instructions to do this.)

 As for speech synthesis by concatenation ("why not just record all 64 sounds from the SC-01 and string them together as you want?"), see the comment at the bottom of this page.